person touching screen, heart with line chart

 Zach Fone | United States Air Force Academy

 Zach Fone is an Assistant Professor and Analyst for the Office of Labor and Economic Analysis (OLEA) at the United States Air Force Academy.
-As an analyst for OLEA – a newly formed research center at the Air Force Academy – he looks forward to helping build OLEA’s profile as a trusted and respected source of military manpower analysis and labor economics research more broadly.
-He is an applied microeconomist with research interests in health, crime, labor, public, and sports economics.
-Zach received his Ph.D. in Economics from the University of New Hampshire in 2020.
+He is helping to build OLEA’s profile as a trusted and respected source of military manpower analysis and labor economics research more broadly.
+His research interests span the economics of crime and punishment, sports economics, labor economics, and health economics.
+His work has been published in the Journal of Public Economics, the Journal of Law and Economics, and the Journal of Sports Economics.
+Zach received his Ph.D. in Economics from the University of New Hampshire and has been a CHEPS Research Affiliate since 2017.

 Gokhan KumpasGokhan Kumpas | California State University Los Angeles